Danilaa1/auditkit/README.md

 Local hybrid CLI for agency website audits.

 Rust runs the core workflow: audit folders, quick HTML checks, security checks, and report generation.
-Node is used only for Lighthouse because Lighthouse is a Node tool.
+Node is used only for Lighthouse.

 ## Install